SheCodesEire/portfolio-project-1/README.md

 ## User Experience

 ### User Stories

-This website is targeted at both new and returning customers and considered three key client groups.
+This website is targeted at both new and returning customers and within three key client groups.
 These groups represent the customers most likely to engage with the business and website.

 **User Group A: Local community members.**

 User Story: Sarah is a busy mum of three living in Co.
 Donegal.
 She is proud of her local area and loves to support her community and engage in local initiatives.
-Sarah requires a business that is child friendly, serves as a meeting point for friends and provides healthy lunch options for her children.
+Sarah requires a business where she can meet her friends for coffee that will also provide healthy lunch options for her children.

 **User Group B: Tourists exploring the Wild Atlantic Way.**